 Seams: Since vinyl comes in 6’ and 12’ widths, seaming may be necessary depending on the area to be covered.
 Certain patterns will hide seams better.
 For example, tile patterns with grout lines are better able to mask seams.

-Seam Sealer: A thin liquid adhesive applied to the cut edges of carpet to lock in the tufts and prevent edge ravel.
+Seam Sealer: A thin liquid adhesive applied to sheet vinyl joints.
+The sealer locks or welds the edges together.
 Seam sealers may be visible in contrast with different vinyl textures and finishes.

 Sheet Resilient Flooring: Flexible resilient flooring, packaged in roll form, in which the length substantially exceeds the width.